aws-amplify/amplify-category-api/packages/amplify-graphql-transformer-core/API.md

 import { LogConfig } from 'aws-cdk-lib/aws-appsync';
 import { MappingTemplateProvider } from '@aws-amplify/graphql-transformer-interfaces';
 import { ModelDataSourceStrategy } from '@aws-amplify/graphql-transformer-interfaces';
+import { ModelDataSourceStrategyDbType } from '@aws-amplify/graphql-transformer-interfaces';
+import { ModelDataSourceStrategySqlDbType } from '@aws-amplify/graphql-transformer-interfaces';
 import { ModelFieldMap } from '@aws-amplify/graphql-transformer-interfaces';
 import { MutationFieldType } from '@aws-amplify/graphql-transformer-interfaces';
 import { NamedTypeNode } from 'graphql';